Golden Milk with Vitality Oils

 - 1/2 teaspoon ground dried turmeric for serving

 Heat the almond milk, fresh turmeric, ginger, coconut oil, cinnamon and honey in a small pot over medium heat just until it begins to simmer.
 Reduce heat, cover and simmer five minutes.
 Remove from the heat, strain and discard the solids.
 If using essential oils, add them after removing pan from the heat.
 Whisk until frothy and pour into two cups.
 Serve with a dusting of ground turmeric.

 I peel the turmeric and ginger using a potato peeler and then continue to use the peeler to get thin slices of turmeric and ginger.
 I crush the ginger using a mortar and pestle to release the flavor.
 It’s best to use a small sauce pan with a spout.
 Once it has simmered for five minutes, pour it over a mesh strainer into a large measuring cup so that you have room to whisk until frothy.

 A reader left this comment about Turmeric:

 Hi Annie: A bit of Tumeric info you might find helpful – The body has a difficult time absorbing the nutritional benefits of Tumeric (curcumin).
 I believe it’s termed low bioavailability.
-But lab studies show that the addition of black pepper (piperine) increases the absorbtion rate by A LOT.
-Less than an 1/8 teaspoon increases the absorbtion by over 2000%.
+But lab studies show that the addition of black pepper (piperine) increases the absorption rate by A LOT.
+Less than 1/8 teaspoon increases the absorption by over 2000%.
 So that’s why a lot of recipes add a bit of pepper with the Tumeric.
 I don’t know how that changes the flavor of the golden latte but it might be worth giving it a shot.

 A Golden latte and a page from Diane Keaton’s new book